nullstone-io/node-express-quickstart/README.md

 You can run this project locally inside Docker or using node alone.
 To use docker, this project contains `docker-compose.yml` that runs with `NODE_ENV=development`.
 This setup ensures that using Docker doesn't inhibit typical development workflows:
-- Hot reload is configured so that changes to the app doesn't require a reboot
 - Dependencies are installed on boot of docker container

 ```shell